mainmatter/mainmatter.com/_posts/2020-11-30-building-prototypes-with-emberjs-and-enber-hotspots.md

-Going down this path made me realize that the addons `index.js` is just a small module that is executed by Node.js, meaning you can reach for anything that works other node modules as well.
+Going down this path made me realize that the addons `index.js` is just a small module that is executed by Node.js, meaning you can reach for anything that works in other node modules as well.

 The `contentFor()` hook inside an Ember addon runs on initial startup only, the experience is about the same as with ember-cli-build.js changes that require a